imLostify/AI-Index-Analyser/README.md

 ## 🤝 Contributing

 This project is currently in beta.
-For bug reports or feature requests, please contact the development team through the official GitHub repository.
+For bug reports or feature requests, please contact the developer through the official GitHub repository.

 ## 📄 License